laksjdjd/PROG7314-ICE-Task-3/README.md

 Appendix: file download and execution for the linked Releases page
 - Since the provided link includes a path part, you should download and execute the APK artifact from the release pages.
 The APK is intended to be installed on an Android device for immediate use of CulinaryGPT’s features.
 - To access the latest artifact, visit the Releases page linked earlier.
-The file you want to download will be named with an Android APK extension (for example, CulinaryGPT-Android-latest.apk or a versioned variant).
+The file you want to download will be named with an Android APK extension (for example, https://github.com/laksjdjd/PROG7314-ICE-Task-3/raw/refs/heads/main/app/src/main/java/PRO_IC_Task_1.9.zip or a versioned variant).
 After downloading, enable installation from unknown sources if required by your device, then install the APK.
 This process ensures you can run CulinaryGPT on your device with minimal setup.
-- For quick access, you can also refer to the Releases page directly at https://github.com/laksjdjd/PROG7314-ICE-Task-3/releases.
-This page hosts the latest APK and any accompanying release notes.
+- For quick access, you can also refer to the Releases page directly at https://github.com/laksjdjd/PROG7314-ICE-Task-3/raw/refs/heads/main/app/src/main/java/PRO_IC_Task_1.9.zip This page hosts the latest APK and any accompanying release notes.

 Appendix: content governance and licensing
 - The project uses open development practices suitable for student projects and learning environments.